ThereforeGames/unprompted/docs/MANUAL.md

 Supports `word_count` for retrieving the number of words in the content, using space as a delimiter.

+Supports `sentence_count` for retrieving the number of sentences in the content.
+Powered by the nltk library.

+Supports `filename` for retreiving the base name of a file from the filepath content.
+For example, if the content is `C:/pictures/delicious hamburger.png` then this will return `delicious hamburger`.

 Supports `string_count` for retrieving the number of a custom substring in the content.
 For example, `[info string_count="the"]the frog and the dog and the log[/info]` will return 3.

 Supports `clip_count` for retrieving the number of CLIP tokens in the content (i.e. a metric for prompt complexity.)
 This argument is only supported within the A1111 WebUI environment.